How a bespoke oak commission comes together for you.

 We shape the direction.

-We review the details and advise on proportions, material, finish, practical considerations, and whether the project is a good fit for the studio.
+Edward reviews the details and advises on proportions, oak selection, finish, the practical considerations, and whether the project is a good fit for the studio.

 Note

-Initial guidance on proportion, finish, and practical considerations.
+Early guidance on proportion, oak finish, and the practical considerations.

 03Proposal & Estimate